 The value of $\bold{P}$ can be used to evaluate the existence of quantum causality.
 However, as stated in the introduction, when the value of $\bold{P}$ is in the overlapping area, more designed measurements are needed.
 To this end, we first analyze the current measurement result, which is represented as Eq. \eqref{cdecomp} with $w_i(i=1,2,3,4)$ or Eq. \eqref{udecomp} with $p_i(i=0,1,2,3)$, to get the general representation forms of possible quantum common causes and possible quantum direct causes.
-We show them in Lemma \ref{lemma1} and Lemma \ref{lemma2}. \begin{Lemma} Given $w_j(j=1,2,3,4)\in \mathbb{R}$ satisfying $\sum_{j=1}^{4}{w_j^2}=1$, if only pure states are considered, there exist and only exist the state
+We show them in Lemma \ref{lemma1} and \ref{lemma2}. \begin{Lemma} Given $w_j(j=1,2,3,4)\in \mathbb{R}$ satisfying $\sum_{j=1}^{4}{w_j^2}=1$, if only pure states are considered, there is a unique family of states